 Job Opportunity

-We are looking for someone interested in building a career in a non-profit culture, serving the natural resources of the southern Sierra Nevada.
+We are looking for someone interested in building a career in a non-profit culture.
 This position may provide opportunities for growth into additional leadership roles within the organization.

 Desired Skills and Knowledge